 Supporting your mental and physical wellbeing

 ASOSU Student Legal Services is offered by ASOSU for OSU students through Access the Law.
 This office provides legal advice and representation to OSU students when they have a dispute that does not pertain to the University.
 They offer a range of legal services that are listed on their website.
 Their office is located at 232 Student Experience Center (SEC) and can be contacted by phone at 541-737-4165 or by email.
 ASOSU Student Legal Services are open from Monday-Friday from 8 a.m. to 5 p.m.

 Counseling and Psychological Services (CAPS) are still offering most of their services remotely, answering emails from 8 a.m. to 5 p.m.
 Monday-Friday and available for on-call consultations 9 a.m to 4 p.m.
 Monday-Friday.
 Reserve a session in the Mind Spa or join a mindfulness meditation Zoom session.
 Students who want a consultation, to speak to a counselor or to learn about CAPS services can email or call 541-737-2131.

 Disability Access Services provides accommodations, resources and coaching to enhance student success at OSU.
 Their office is open 8 a.m. to 5 p.m. or via Zoom sessions.
 Set up an appointment by email or by calling 541-737-4098.
 They are working to process new DAS student applications and providing accommodation, also being able to provide materials/equipment to students who request them.

-The Human Services Resource Center serves students facing hunger, housing problems and poverty.
+The Basic Needs Center serves students facing hunger, housing problems and poverty.
 Rental/utility assistance, SNAP, childcare information, food boxes, health insurance assistance and textbook rentals.
 The HSRC can help students walk through SNAP applications remotely.
-They are also providing food boxes that will be distributed on Wednesdays from 10 a.m. to 3 p.m. and Healthy Beavery Bags from 12-12:30 pm.
+The BNC also offers Healthy Beaver Bags to OSU students every Friday from 12 p.m. to 2:30 p.m. throughout the term and during finals week.
 The HSRC is also working to provide students with technology such as laptops, calculators, and free internet for the term in addition to emergency housing for students facing housing insecurity.
-For more information, please visit the HSRC Operations webpage.
 To request aid, please fill out this application.